arup-group/gelato/README.md

 - [Maven](https://maven.apache.org/)

 ## Building
-To compile everything, run all unit tests, and build a runnable "fat jar" file that includes all the necessary dependencies:
+To compile everything, run all unit tests, and build a runnable jar file that includes all the necessary dependencies:

 ```shell